 2. Open level.dat from the world folder in your NBT editor.
 It opens to a single compound named Data.

-5. Save the file and launch the game.
+6. Save and launch the game.
 The world loads playable again.

-Drop your world's level.dat into the tool above and pick a revive option.
-The tool flips the hardcore flag and gamemode values stored in the file and gives you a fixed level.dat to download.
-Rename the original to level.dat.backup, put the new file in its place, and the world opens alive in Survival or Creative.
+Drop your world's level.dat into the tool above, add the player file when it asks for one, and pick a revive option.
+The tool flips the hardcore flag and the gamemode values, then gives you the fixed files to download.
+Rename the originals to .backup, put the new files in their place, and the world opens alive in Survival or Creative.

 Yes.
 Hardcore is not enforced by code you have to patch; it is a couple of values saved in your world's level.dat file.
 This tool edits those values directly, so it works on completely vanilla Minecraft Java Edition with no mods, no cheats enabled and nothing installed.

-Your file never leaves your computer.
-The page reads, edits and re-saves the level.dat entirely in your browser and makes no network requests with your file.
-Only the few bytes that store the hardcore flag and gamemodes change; everything else in the file is preserved byte for byte.
-Keep the original as level.dat.backup and you can undo it at any time.
+Your files never leave your computer.
+The page reads, edits and re-saves them entirely in your browser and makes no network requests with your data.
+Only the few bytes that store the hardcore flag and the gamemodes change; everything else is preserved byte for byte.
+Keep the originals as backups and you can undo it at any time.

 Yes.
 The Revive but stay Hardcore option puts your player back in Survival while leaving the hardcore flag set, so you keep the hardcore hearts and the one-life stakes.
 Just remember that your next death is final again.